allizon/digital-garden-astro/src/content/articles/pixar/toy-story.md

 and the script zips right along -- the whole movie clocks in at less than an hour-and-a-half.
 It's still hilarious and entertaining as hell.

+<p class="callout"> this would be in a callout, yes, with the meta info about
+the cast and stuff? and it doesn't get too big, does it? </p>

 But it's impossible to watch now with the same amazement I felt in 1995.
 I mean, _of course_, right?
 The fact is that no one had done anything like that before, made an _entire feature_ using computer animation, and it truly felt